Infection Control

 When contact with blood, body fluids, or broken skin is possible

-What is the safest way to transfer a patient from bed to chair?
+What should you use to transfer a patient from bed to chair?

 What should CNAs do if a patient refuses care?